andr-ew/nest_/lib/nest_/README.md

 add targets{} list of target nest keys in self

 add :link(_control or function() return control end) to _control, link two controls by appending actions when values are the same type. also allow link to param (overwrites param action)

+nest:disconnect() : for disconnecting and reconnecting nests to devices

 ```
 # norns